neicnordic/sensitive-data-archive/sda-validator/orchestrator/README.md

 ## High level

-The following sections aims to describe to sda-validator-orchestrator on a high level
+The following sections aims to describe the sda-validator-orchestrator on a high level

 ### Diagram